 The mason jar infuser is a similar idea, only there's a separate screw-in insert that can be filled with ingredients with which to flavor your water.
 I was skeptical, but when I filled mine with raspberries, I ended up drinking my water much quicker.
 Combine this with my SodaStream water and I'd be in heaven.
 So maybe just add some raspberries to my water next time?
 For $7.95, I think I'll stick with the low-tech version.

 I definitely had my eye on these little herb jars when they were released last year.
-They're priced reasonably at $6.95 for a set of 4 and fit onto 4oz. jars.
+They're priced reasonably at $6.95 for a set of four, including the jars.
 The top pops open to shake out herbs and easily screws off for measuring more amounts.
 As someone who buys herbs and spices in bulk, I appreciate these jars as a huge improvement over the plastic zip-top bags that clutter up my spice shelf.

-They're also great for storing your home grown and dried herbs (see my dried oregano pictured below).
-The lids are also sold separately for $2.95 for 2, perfect for someone who already has plenty of 4oz. jars.
+They're also great for storing your home grown and dried herbs (see my dried oregano pictured above).
+The lids are also sold separately for $2.95 for two, perfect for someone who already has plenty of 4 oz. jars.

 This alien-like contraption is Ball's fresh herb keeper.
 The white cradle swings open to allow easy access to the fresh herbs.
 When it's closed, the stems of the herbs sit in an inch of water, helping to extend their lifespan.